 The doctoral program is focused on providing disciplinary training in sociology.
-Students are also encouraged to engage with other departments, literatures, and interdisciplinary research centers that may furnish additional dimensions to sociological analysis.
+Our graduate students and faculty also often engage with other units and interdisciplinary research centers on campus.
 The department has two established joint doctoral programs with Population Studies in the Office of Population Research, and with Social Policy in the School of Public and International Affairs.

 African American Studies Program